Icy civility at Oslo horror trial grips world

 Respect here is the name of the game.
 Some survivors sport badges saying, politely: “No interviews, please.”

-The specially built courtroom is modern, equipped with classically Nordic blond wood panels and subdued colors.
+The specially built courtroom is modern, equipped with classically Nordic blond wood panels and subdued colours.
 Police let visitors bring in drinks.
 They seem unsure of rules.

 Many Norwegians remain convinced Breivik should be allowed to give evidence, despite the fact he has already admitted to the killings.
 He has pleaded not guilty to murder, however, arguing he was defending Norway against Islam and immigration.